Hewlett-Packard and Acer are looking to boost their laptop sales figures, which haven't been booming with Windows 8.

 The growth of the Chrome OS sales and the disappointing Windows 8 sales is causing Acer to look at new strategies, the article said.
 Across the industry, sales of traditional Windows desktop and laptop computers have been declining for some time as tablets and smartphones are attracting new users and sales, effectively replacing Windows machines in many case.

-Those realities are seen in recent global PC shipment figures, which dropped 6.4 percent in the fourth quarter of 2012, to 89.8 million units, compared with one year ago, according to new figures released by IDC Jan.
+recent global PC shipment figures, which dropped 6.4 percent in the fourth quarter of 2012, to 89.8 million units, compared with one year ago, according to new figures released by IDC Jan.
 10.

 Microsoft launched its new Windows 8 operating system late last October and computer makers have been hoping for a boom in sales.